 Mr Ian Breedon FCA (Appointed 26 April 2014; present term expires 25 April 2017)

 Ian brings considerable business expertise to his role as Trustee with more than 35 years' senior level experience in the accounting and property sectors working with a range of leading Australian and international corporations, most recently retired from Deloitte, where he was a Senior Partner and National Leader of Real Estate.
-Ian is on the board of the Sydney Cancer Centre where he began the development of the Chris O'Brien Lifehouse, and is also Chairman of the Finance and Audit Committee.
-Ian also holds the position of Governor of the American Chamber of Commerce, is on the Board of the Australian World Orchestra and Trustee of the Commando Welfare Trust.
+Ian was the former Chairman of the Chris O'Brien Lifehouse and continues to Chair its Finance and Audit Committee.
+Ian is on the Board of the Australian World Orchestra and is a Trustee of the Commando Welfare Trust.
 Ian has recently accepted invitations to join the boards of Alto Nominees Pty Ltd and Nant Distilling Company Limited.

 Ms Diana Eilert BSc, MCom (Appointed 19 June 2013; present term expires 18 June 2016)